 Syndicates that reported “amounts due from members” on QMA215 and transferred this amount on Line 32 in Column B to “Other debtors” on QMA002 will not need to enter it on Line 91 of ASR002.
 This is because the GAAP results from QMA360 and those now reflected in Column C of Line 32 of QMA002 would have been unaltered.
 If this adjustment is not done on QMA002, then the “amounts due from members” needs to be entered on Line 91 of ASR002, Column A.

 Syndicates that entered “Funds in syndicate” on QMA202 whereby these items were a part of “Balance due from members” on Line 32, Column C of QMA002 will need to enter this amount on Line 91 of ASR002, Column A.

+A new cross validation between ASR002 Column C of Line 92 “Funds in Syndicate (FIS)” and ASR220 Column B of Line 1 “Members’ contributions (Funds in Syndicate - FIS) has been implemented whereby both are expected to equal.

 As noted above, where the syndicate year of account is closing at the reporting date, the result for distribution is determined on a UK GAAP basis and thus column B for the relevant year of account must be zero.
 This means for any reporting year of account closing at the balance sheet date, the result shown for that year in column C must be the same as shown in column A. The net impact of the Solvency II valuation differences in respect of the liabilities of the closing year being transferred should be reflected in column B for the reinsuring syndicate year, whether it is the same or another syndicate.